-I started listening to this book on my iPod and I could not really keep track of all the characters or, frankly, even what was going on.
+I started listening to The Sweetness at the Bottom of the Pie on my iPod and I could not really keep track of all the characters or, frankly, even what was going on.
 I caught that. . . someone was murdered.
 But that was about it.
 I finally had to check out a physical copy of the book and reread the first 50 pages so I could follow the story line.
 I am not all that bright, people.

 After that, it really picked up for me and I thoroughly enjoyed the story.